Rana Abdelhamid: Hijabis of New York

 In 2014, Abdelhamid started a social media project called "Hijabis of New York" in order to "humanize and diversify the public narratives of Muslim women who wear hijabs," according to PBS.
 The project is hosted on Facebook and takes the form of interviews conducted by Abdelhamid accompanied by photographs from various professionals.
 In 2017, she and Maryam Aziz of WISE, along with Robie Flores and Alison Withers created a Self-Defense Starter Kit, which includes online resources and videos for Muslim women.

 2022 U.S. House campaign

 On April 14, 2021, Abdelhamid announced her candidacy for the 2022 U.S. House of Representatives election in New York's 12th congressional district against incumbent Carolyn Maloney.
 She was endorsed by progressive group Justice Democrats, as well as New York City Comptroller Brad Lander.
-During her campaign, Abdelhamid criticized incumbent Maloney for wearing a burqa in a speech to show the oppression of women in Afghanistan.
-According to Abdelhamid, oppression of women in Afghanistan is an "Islamophobic narrative" meant "to justify American wars" and Afghan women don't actually require support or "saving".
+During her campaign, Abdelhamid criticized incumbent Maloney for wearing a burqa in a speech to illustrate the oppression of women in Afghanistan.
+According to Abdelhamid, oppression of Afghan women is an "Islamophobic narrative" meant "to justify American wars" and that these individuals don't actually require support or "saving".